South Carolina vs. South Florida Predictions & Picks - Women's NCAA Tournament Second Round

 South Carolina vs. South Florida Women's Basketball Predictions & Picks - NCAA Tournament Second Round

-Sunday's contest that pits the South Carolina Gamecocks (33-0) versus the South Florida Bulls (27-6) at Colonial Life Arena has a good chance to be a one-sided matchup based on our computer prediction, which projects a final score of 77-54 in favor of South Carolina, who is big favorites by our model.
-Game time is at 1:00 PM ET on March 19.
+Sunday's contest features the South Carolina Gamecocks (33-0) and the South Florida Bulls (27-6) facing off at Colonial Life Arena in what should be a one-sided matchup, with a projected 77-54 victory for heavily favored South Carolina according to our computer prediction.
+Tipoff is at 1:00 PM ET on March 19.

-In their last game on Friday, the Gamecocks earned a 72-40 victory against Norfolk State.
+The Gamecocks are coming off of a 72-40 win over Norfolk State in their last game on Friday.

 South Carolina vs. South Florida Game Info